wdehoog/shoutcast-sailfish/readme.md

 ## shoutcast-sailfish

 A Shoutcast player for SailfishOS.
-It is a very simple but effective one.
+It is a simple but effective one.

 I use and develop it on my Oneplus One (currently 2.1.2.3).